 Chris finds legal solutions for financial, health care and emerging businesses.

 He focuses on helping clients manage risk and identify and implement proactive solutions to complex problems and advance business goals.
 Chris has extensive in-house counsel experience, having served as general counsel for an enterprise holding company and subsidiaries in the debt relief industry, and as corporate counsel for two large regional financial institutions.

 After graduating from the University of Baltimore School of Law in 1996, Chris served as a Clerk for the Honorable Joseph F. Murphy, Jr., then Chief Judge of the Court of Special Appeals of Maryland.

 AV® Preeminent™ Rating in Martindale-Hubbell

-Named to Best Lawyers in America® for Banking and Finance Law, Financial Services Regulation Law, 2021
+Named to The Best Lawyers in America® for Banking and Finance Law and Financial Services Regulation Law, 2021 and 2022

 Adjunct Professor, University of Baltimore School of Law

 Board Member, St. Ignatius Loyola Academy